MarioMingarro/SppTrend/README.md

 ```

 ## Overview of Key Features
-The `SppTrend` package provides the following key functionalities:

-This package provides a methodology to derive explanatory hypotheses about the effects of distribution changes in species assemblages.
+The `SppTrend` package provides a methodology to derive explanatory hypotheses about the effects of distribution changes in species assemblages.
 It is based on the use of historical species presence datasets that include, at a minimum:

   - **Predictors** Sampling date (year and preferably month and year)